Meet the Team

 Sherri has an affinity to working with nonprofits that address the needs of women and children.
 She looks forward to creating awareness of Cobbled Streets' mission of helping homeless and foster kids.

-We are happy to announce that we have an intern for the Summer!
-Please join us in welcoming Katie Bozzone to the Cobbled Streets team!
-Katie will be assisting us with all things marketing from posting on our social media platforms to updating our website, taking event photographs, and creating videotape snippets to use for outreach and more.
+Katie assists us with all things marketing from posting on our social media platforms to updating our website, taking event photographs, and creating videotape snippets to use for outreach and more.

-Hello everyone my name is Katie, and I am going into my senior year at the University of Denver.
+Hello everyone my name is Katie, and I just completed my senior year at the University of Denver.

 I am working for Cobbled Streets because I have known Shari Shink for a long time and I have always admired her work and I am so happy I get to be a part of it now!